 Fun Fall & Winter Crafts to Make the Season Bright

-The holidays are the best time of year to get crafty, and spend some time creating– whether it’s for the sake of passing the time, to make a gift for a friend or loved one, or even just to liven up your own living space at your assisted living facility in Tuscaloosa.
+The holidays are the best time of year to get crafty, and spend some time creating– whether it’s for the sake of passing the time, to make a gift for a friend or loved one, or even just to liven up your own living space at your assisted living community in Tuscaloosa.
 ‘Tis the season to reflect on the positive things in life– things we’re thankful for– while also soaking up special time with the people we care about the most.
-A wonderful way to add interest to time spent with friends or other residents at Regency Tuscaloosa is through crafting!
+A wonderful way to add interest to time spent with friends or other residents at Regency Retirement Village of Tuscaloosa is through crafting!
 So we hope you’ll be inspired by these fun, DIY project ideas we’ve collected, and maybe try a few during this festive time of year.

 Make Your Own Snow Globe